-[The following is edited from an essay by Dr. Roy Clements.
-For 20 years, Dr. Clements was senior pastor of one of Cambridge, England’s leading evangelical churches.
-A much sought after conference speaker and widely read read author, he established a ministry that opened up the wonders of God’s Word to countless thousands in the UK, the USA and all around the world.
-His preaching has been called “Christian teaching at its best” and “powerful exposition of the gospel of God – spiritual nourishment for believers everywhere.”
-But that was before he was known to be gay.]
+[The following is excerpted from an essay by Dr. Roy Clements.
+Dr. Clements was senior pastor of one of Cambridge, England’s leading evangelical churches.
+He was a much sought after conference speaker, widely read author and he established a ministry that opened up the the Bible to countless thousands in the UK, the USA and all around the world.
+His preaching has been called “Christian teaching at its best,” “powerful exposition of the gospel of God” and “spiritual nourishment for believers everywhere.”
+This was before he was known to be gay.]

 Christians who are opposed to homosexuality and homosexual relationships increasingly complain that they find it difficult to express their objections on this issue without being labeled a “homophobe”.
 To some extent, the complaint may be justified.
 But in many cases, the charge of prejudice is one these Christians bring upon themselves either by the content of their opinions or the way in which they are communicated.
 For those who would like to avoid the charge, following is some helpful advice.

 Bear in mind that your words will be heard not just by those who support your opinions but also by gay Christians who are included in your remarks.
 Gay people have been victims of persecution and discrimination for a long time and in particular, from the Church — the one place on earth where grace, love and fairness ought to be the theme of life for them.
 You are therefore addressing a community that has become habituated to abuse and contempt.
 So it should not be surprising if they tend to assume that all those who speak hostile words against homosexuality share the homophobic prejudice they have become accustomed to.